 The hike to the 1st Flatiron is a little over a mile and passes by the 2nd Flatiron along the way.
 Although short, the steep incline of the trail and scrambling over rocks can really wear you out.
 However, the views are definitely worth it, including lots of impressive overlooks of Boulder, the other flatirons, and surrounding mountains.
 It’s especially gorgeous with a bit of snow leftover from winter!

-Directions to the Summit
+Directions to the 1st Flatiron from Chautauqua Park

 After parking at Chautauqua Park (best on a weekday to avoid crowds), head up the Chautauqua Trail to the Bluebell-Baird Trail to make your way up to the Flatirons.

-The trail will pass through a meadow, wooded areas, rocky areas and switchbacks.
+The trail will pass through a meadow, wooded areas, rocky areas, and switchbacks.
 You will even need to scramble over some larger rocks (our first time experiencing this)!

 Once you reach the top, if you are brave and agile, climb to the alcove for truly amazing views.
 We could have stayed here for hours during our visit.
 It’s perfect for a picnic!

 Once you’ve seen the first two Boulder Flatirons, you may as well hike over to the last one.
 Or you could split this up into two hikes.

 3rd Flatiron Hike Overview